IBM/ix-cms-connector/README.md

 ## Roadmap

-IBM iX CMS Connector is constantly improving the current features and adding new ones.
+We are constantly improving the existing features and adding new ones.
 Our current focus is on the following topics:

 - [ ] Additional CMS parser: Magnolia
 - [ ] Improvements on filter functionality and usability